brumariucosmin/finance-microservice/README.md

 ### Grafana

+* **Note:** Grafana was downloaded from the official website and used as a standalone executable.
+It has been removed from this repository due to size constraints.
-- Download & extract Grafana.
+* Download & extract Grafana.
-- Start server:
+* Start server:

 ```bash
 ./bin/grafana-server
 ```

-- In web UI (`http://localhost:3000`), add Prometheus as a data source (`http://localhost:9090`).
+* In web UI (`http://localhost:3000`), add Prometheus as a data source (`http://localhost:9090`).
-- Import a dashboard plotting `http_requests_total` by handler and status.
+* Import a dashboard plotting `http_requests_total` by handler and status.

 ---